itspatmorgan/unknown-arts-ai/README.md

 - You can find me on [LinkedIn](https://www.linkedin.com/in/itspatmorgan/)
 - You can find the code right here!
-- If you have suggestions, ideas, or just want to chat, you can email me at itspatmorgan@gmail.com.
+- If you have suggestions, ideas, or just want to chat, you can email me at patrick@unknownarts.co.
 I love to connect with other builders!

 ## 💌 Support